Patio Roof Ideas That Actually Work in the Okanagan

 - Clean, modern look — flat panel profile with hidden fasteners

-- Quiet — the foam core absorbs rain noise (wood and metal roofs are loud)
+- Quiet — solid panels keep rain noise down (wood and open metal roofs are loud)

-Non-insulated patio roof panels are a single sheet of aluminum formed into a pan or flat profile.
-They cost less than insulated, look clean, and still give you full rain and snow protection.
+Single-skin patio roof panels are a single sheet of aluminum formed into a pan or flat profile.
+They’re a lighter, more economical option, look clean, and still give you full rain and snow protection.

 Here’s when they make sense: